 Clinical Governance at Buckinghamshire Medical

-Buckinghamshire Medical is committed to delivering safe, effective, and high-quality care through robust clinical governance arrangements.
-Clinical governance underpins everything we do and ensures that patient safety, quality improvement, and accountability remain central to our services.
+Buckinghamshire Medical is committed to delivering safe, effective, and clinically appropriate care through a robust clinical governance framework.

-Our governance framework supports consistent decision-making across remote, mobile, and in-person care, while remaining responsive to individual patient needs.
+Our governance model supports consistent decision-making, while remaining responsive to individual needs and appropriate escalation.

-Clinical oversight ensures that care is delivered in line with current clinical guidance, professional standards, and regulatory requirements.
-This includes oversight of remote consultations, prescribing decisions, safeguarding arrangements, and escalation pathways.
+Clinical oversight ensures that services are designed, reviewed, and delivered in line with current clinical guidance, professional standards, and regulatory requirements.
+This includes oversight of assessment pathways, prescribing frameworks, safeguarding arrangements, and escalation processes.

 Safe Care Delivery

-All patients are assessed through structured clinical processes designed to ensure care is appropriate and safe.
+All individuals are assessed through structured medical assessment processes designed to ensure care is appropriate and safe.

-- Consultations typically begin with a remote clinical assessment
+- Care typically begins with a remote assessment

-- Clinical suitability for remote care is assessed on a case-by-case basis
+- Suitability for remote care is assessed on a case-by-case basis

-- Where remote care is not appropriate, patients are offered an in-person assessment, home or workplace visit (where suitable), or signposted to another service
+- Where remote care is not appropriate, individuals are offered in-person assessment, alternative arrangements, or signposting

-- Clear exclusion criteria are used to identify conditions requiring urgent or alternative care pathways
+- Defined exclusion criteria are used to identify conditions requiring urgent or alternative pathways

-This approach ensures that patients receive the right care, in the right setting, at the right time.
+This approach ensures care is delivered in the right setting, at the right time, with appropriate safeguards in place.

-Remote consultations are supported by clear policies, decision-support tools, and standard operating procedures.
+Remote services are supported by clear policies, decision frameworks, and standard operating procedures.

 These include:

-- clinical suitability and exclusion criteria for remote consultations
+- suitability and exclusion criteria for remote care

 - clear escalation and safety-netting arrangements

-Prescribing decisions are made in line with professional guidance and best practice, with patient safety as the primary consideration.
+Prescribing decisions are made in line with professional guidance and best practice, with safety and appropriateness as the primary considerations.

 Safeguarding